wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- wp:group -->
 <div class="wp-block-group"><!-- wp:paragraph -->
-<p>o Post the following message to the #mobile-gutenberg and #mobile-gutenberg-platform Slack channels: </p>
+<p>o If this is a scheduled release (e.g. X.XX.0) and not a beta/hot fix (e.g. X.XX.2), post the following message to the #mobile-gutenberg and #mobile-gutenberg-platform Slack channels: </p>
 <!-- /wp:paragraph -->

 <!-- wp:quote -->